rdwinter2/standards/Naming.md

           with client cookies.
 F60 comes from "Cookie".
 Example cookie name would be "_f60_session"

-    F17 - Prefix for all one time payment card nonces.
-Comes from "Flow Nonce" (FN)

-    F12 - Prefix for payment redirect tokens, comes from "Flow Redirect" (FR)

     F61 - Prefix for Flow ciphers, comes from "Flow Cipher" (FCI)

+    F70 - Prefix for all Flow tracking numbers.
+Comes from "FLO"

-    F10 - Prefix for all Flow consumer identifiers, comes from "Flow Identifier" (FID)
+    F96 - Prefix for all unique payment card tokens.
+Comes from "Flow Payment Card" (FPC)